kRVRKV/EMS/README.md

 ## 3. Target platforms
 First incarnation of our project will run on Chrome web browser and Mac/Linux/Windows platform for the server.

-### Guide to usage
-Refer to project's "Wiki" pages.

 ## 4. Guide for installing
 >Reference to any advances [here](https://github.com/ristokitsing).